raphCode/master-thesis-muzero/approach.typ

 This means that the !env provides explicit training data in the form of !obs and !rs.
 This data is used to train the !nets in a supervised manner, requiring them to generate diverse !ps, !vs, and !rs from a given !obs and !seq of !as.
-The exchange of information between the different !nets is facilitated by the !latreps.
+The exchange of !i between the different !!nets is facilitated by the !latreps.
 If the !latreps were to collapse, it would become impossible to predict meaningful or distinct output values.